 The FIC proposes the scale-up of current supervisory processes that address deficiencies identified by the latest Mutual Evaluation Report focusing on the provision of relevant guidance and awareness, in particular to the new sectors, improved monitoring, conducting risk-based inspections, and issuing dissuasive and proportionate administrative sanctions in terms of the FIC Act.
-The ramp-up of supervision performance over the next three Medium Term Expenditure Framework (MTEF) periods has been captured in the Compliance and Prevention division (C&P) key performance indicator table, with the 2022/2023 financial year anticipated targets serving as the baseline performance information.
+The ramp-up of supervision performance over the next three Medium Term Expenditure Framework (MTEF) periods has been captured in the Compliance and Prevention division (C&P) key performance indicator table.